The Great Bourgeois

 Yet as one student of the problem has observed, the Jews in Moravia

 just did not seem interested in industry26.
-There were

 even wealthy Jewish businessmen of Moravia who won wealth and influence